The Monterey Bay Fisheries Trust is working to ensure that our community has access to the West Coast groundfish trawl fishery for years to come.

 The West Coast groundfish trawl fishery, which includes more than 90 species of fish, such as sablefish, Petrale sole, lingcod, and rockfish, is an important, high volume fishery.
 It provides steady, reliable landings to ports throughout the year, unlike cyclical or seasonal fisheries such as squid and sardines, or Dungeness crab, salmon, and albacore.
 Since it is a year-round fishery, it helps maintain port infrastructure like ice machines, processors, and hoists, needed by all fisheries.

-For years, the West Coast groundfish fishery was poorly managed, with too many vessels competing to catch a limited amount of fish.
+For years, management of the West Coast groundfish fishery was not working, with too many vessels competing to catch a limited amount of fish.
 In 2000, after years of dwindling fish stocks and struggling businesses, the federal government declared the fishery a commercial fishery failure .
 Since then, the West Coast groundfish fishery has undergone significant changes and after many hard years, fish stocks have made an incredible comeback.

 A shift in management